Do You Really Have a Team?

 A few distinctions between a team and a group include:

-– Team members have mutual group accountability and shared responsibility while members of a group have individual accountability
+• Team members exchange individual accountability for mutual group accountability and shared group responsibility

-– Teams collectively identify a common goal and approach while a group looks to the leader to define the goal and approach
+• Teams identify and reach consensus on their common goal and approach while a group looks to the leader to define the goal and approach

-The president of a company and his executives are a group unless there is focused effort to build trust, achieve results and mutual accountability.
+An example of a group is direct reports that meet with their manager but have individual performance requirements.
+The president of a company and her executives are a group unless there is focused effort to build trust, achieve results and mutual accountability.

 Shopping Cart